vendus/vendus-sdk-php/docs/examples/documents/documents_create.md

 Below you will find a list of examples for common scenarios.

-To learn about all params available, please check our [API Reference](https://www.vendus.pt/ws/documents.doc).
+To learn about all available params, please check our [API Reference](https://www.vendus.pt/ws/documents.doc).

 ## Simple Call